-- Authorize issuance of a General Lease Public Agency Use to the Applicant beginning September 1, 2021, for a term of 49 years, for use and maintenance of Silver Strand Training Complex North, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration being the public health and safety, with the State reserving the right at any time to set a monetary rent, as specified in the lease, if the Commission finds such action to be in the State's best interests. - 2.
-Authorize staff to negotiate and enter into an Agreement for the Transfer of Control and Possession of State-Owned Real Property with State Parks on substantially the same terms as shown in Exhibit C, attached and by this reference made a part hereof.
+- 1. Rescind the previous authorization for Lease Number 6319, a General Lease Public Agency Use, approved on August 20, 2020, to the U.S. Department of the Navy. - 2.
+Authorize the staff to negotiate any remaining issues that may be raised by the Department of General Services regarding the pending Transfer of Jurisdiction and take any further actions necessary to effectuate the General Lease Public Agency Use described in Paragraph 4 of this Authorization; and - 3.
+Authorize the Executive Officer to enter into the Agreement for the Transfer of Control and Possession of State-Owned Real Property with State Parks, substantially in the form described in Exhibit C, attached and by this reference made a part hereof; and - 4.
+Consistent with paragraphs 3 and 4 above, Authorize issuance of a General Lease - Public Agency Use to the Applicant beginning September 1, 2021, for a term of 3049 years, for use and maintenance of Silver Strand Training Complex North, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration being the public health and safety, with the State reserving the right at any time to set a monetary rent, as specified in the lease, if the Commission finds such action to be in the State's best interests.

-EXHIBIT A
+Exhibit A